johngreibelarsen/machine-learning/projects/garment_segmentation/README.md

 Contains the functionality of the ML NN model plus loss function, Dice implementation and cyclic learning rate functions.

 #### Normalization folder
-Contains the matrixes needed for centering and normalizing out input data.
+Contains the matrixes needed for centering and normalizing our input data.

 #### Notebooks folder
 Contains a number of notebooks that has been used in various experiments.
 The three main notebooks are located directly in the folder itself and are for: